 On the flavor side, it’s incredibly sweet and tasty to tickle your palate and your wildest fantasy.
 If you happen to travel to the city when Christmas arrives, this one-of-a-kind dessert is something you won’t want to miss.

-Perhaps nothing puts you in the holiday spirit better than the scent of a loaf of freshly baked sweet bread.
-In essence, panettone is a tall, domed bread studded with loads of raisins, candied fruits, and almonds.
+Perhaps nothing puts you in the holiday spirit better than the scent of various lovely bread varieties in Italy.
+This panettone is a tall, domed bread studded with loads of raisins, candied fruits, and almonds.

 The best way to describe this treat’s texture is a wonderful hybrid between bread and a cake.
 Rich, buttery, light-textured yet with a unique crust on the outside, it’s simply too delicate to resist.